Gender identity: supporting children

-Social transitioning is when your child affirms their gender by dressing and identifying as the gender they feel themselves to be.
+Your child might choose to affirm their gender by dressing and identifying as the gender they know themselves to be.
 Your child might change their name, pronoun, hairstyle or clothes.
-For gender-diverse children and teenagers who have gender dysphoria, social transitioning can help reduce distress.
+For gender-diverse children and teenagers who have gender dysphoria, affirming their gender can help reduce distress.

-Talking with your child about what they want and what they’re comfortable with will help them transition.
-For example, you could talk with your child about whether they want to transition just in some environments like home, or whether they want to transition at school and sports activities as well.
+Talking with your child about what they want and what they’re comfortable with will help them.
+For example, you could talk with your child about whether they want to affirm their gender just in some environments like home, or also in other environments like at school and sports activities as well.

 It might also be good to talk with your child about staying safe when they’re out in public, especially if this is something you’re worried about.

-If your child is socially transitioning: working with schools and clubs
+If your child is affirming their gender: working with schools and clubs

-If your child wants to transition at school or elsewhere, you’ll need to talk to your child’s preschool, school, and sporting or other clubs.
+If your child wants to affirm their gender at school or elsewhere, you’ll need to talk to your child’s preschool or school, and sporting or other clubs.
 This can make it less likely your child will be bullied or discriminated against.

 Many schools have experience with students who are gender diverse, and all schools can get information and resources about supporting your child.
 Both single sex and co-educational schools can accommodate gender-diverse students.